Installation

 Note

-It is highly recommended to choose a TLC drive when using NVMe, and not a QLC drive.
+It is highly recommended to choose a TLC drive when using an NVMe drive, and not a QLC drive.
 See the note above.
 A list of recommended drives can be found here.

 CPU